Big for a reason: Behold the Klipsch Forte III speakers

 The Forte III was a bit fussier about placement than most other speakers I used in the CNET listening room.
 After some experimentation I discovered they sounded best placed fairly close to the wall behind them, about 8 inches away, and "toed-in" with the speakers aimed directly at the main listening position.
 I used a Rotel RA-1592 stereo integrated amp and Oppo BDP 105 Blu-ray player for all of my listening tests.

 Forte III features a 1-inch titanium compression tweeter, 1.75-inch compression midrange, 12-inch fiber composite woofer, and a rear-mounted 15-inch passive radiator.
 Impedance is rated at 8 ohms.
-The speaker is 36 inches tall, 16.5 inches wide, 13 inches deep and weighs 72 pounds, the Forte III is made in the US.
-It's available in Black Ash, American Walnut, Natural Cherry, and distressed Oak real wood finishes.
+The speaker is 36 inches tall, 16.5 inches wide and 13 inches deep.
+The Forte III weighs a back-busting 72 pounds and is made in the US.
+It's available in Black Ash, American Walnut, Natural Cherry, and the Distressed Oak finish you see here.

 Listening to the Forte III